Thorium reactors hold promise as an alternative for uranium in the nuclear energy sector, but are they really a viable option?

 Weapons and safety

-In 1939, the Manhattan Project showed the potential devastation atomic energy can produce when enriched uranium is used in weapons production, and that has remained top of mind in the almost eight decades since.
+In 1939, the Manhattan Project showed the potential devastation atomic energy can produce when enriched uranium is used in weapons production, and that has remained top of mind since then.

-Thorium is considered a strong choice for non-proliferation when it comes to nuclear weapons, but it is also important to note that there have been occasions in history where nuclear weapons based off of thorium have been detonated.
-While that is a risk, the nature of these weapons makes them difficult to handle and easy to detect.
+Thorium is considered a strong choice for non-proliferation when it comes to nuclear weapons, but it is also important to note that there have been occasions in history where nuclear weapons based on thorium have been detonated.
+While that is a risk, the nature of these weapons makes them hard to handle and easy to detect.

-As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power by minimizing concerns that they are secretly developing nuclear weapons.
+As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power while minimizing concerns that they are secretly developing nuclear weapons.

-Thorium can also be used to breed uranium for use in a breeder reactor.
+Thorium can also be used to breed uranium for use in breeder reactors.
 These nuclear reactors are unique because they produce more fissionable material than they consume, making them very efficient.

-It’s worth noting that thorium and uranium have an interesting relationship in that they are complements and competitors to each other.
-Thorium can be used together with conventional uranium-based nuclear power generation, meaning a thriving thorium industry would not necessarily make uranium obsolete.
+Thorium and uranium have an interesting relationship in that they are both complements and competitors to each other.
+Put very simply, thorium can be used together with conventional uranium-based nuclear power generation, meaning a thriving thorium industry would not necessarily make uranium obsolete.

 Thorium is present in small quantities in soils and rocks everywhere, and it’s estimated to be about four times more plentiful than uranium.
-India holds the largest natural thorium reserves in the world, though reserves are also significant in China, Australia, the US, Turkey and Norway, as per Reuters.
-The metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.
+India holds the largest natural thorium reserves in the world, though reserves are also significant in Brazil, Australia, the US and China.
+Getting more specific, the metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.

-In Indonesia, ThorCon and the country’s government are working on launching a molten salt thorium reactor that is expected to be operating by 2025.
+In Indonesia, ThorCon and the country’s government are working on launching a 50 megawatt thorium molten-salt reactor for either power generation or marine vehicle propulsion.

 Thorium Power Canada, in partnership with DBI, has developed thorium reactor designs, including a planned 10 megawatt reactor in Chile.
 Thorium Power Canada estimates the reactor will provide enough power to produce 20 million liters per day at the desalination plant, which is the equivalent of powering 3,500 homes.

-As can be seen, thorium has been considered an excellent nuclear energy alternative for decades.
-It’s hard to believe that the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.
+Thorium has been considered an excellent nuclear energy alternative for decades.
+It’s hard to believe the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.

 Put simply, thorium-based reactors are still not economically viable for the most part.
 Uranium has benefited from decades of research, development and infrastructure thanks to its dual applications in weapons and energy during the Cold War.
 This research has allowed countries to establish protocols, infrastructure and knowledge bases that make uranium-based energy an easier option.